& Suicide Prevention

-Because of mental health laws and confidentiality restrictions, we cannot provide any information about your son/daughter without a written release giving specific permission to do so.
-Students can sign a Release of Information form, which allows the counselor to verify attendance, report on progress, or discuss aspects of the therapy.
-We also encourage students to communicate directly with their parents about their treatment.
+Because of mental health laws and confidentiality restrictions, counselors cannot provide any treatment information about your son/daughter without a written release giving specific permission to do so.
+We may also encourage students to communicate directly with their parents about their treatment.

 Although we cannot give out information to parents unless the student has signed a release, we can listen to parents' concerns.
-Frequently parents do have insights into the situation that are helpful to the student and to the process of therapy.
-We will let your son or daughter know you have called (and we will present your involvement/concerns in a positive way) and attempt to help them with the issues raised.
+Frequently, parents have information that can be helpful to the student and to the process of therapy.

-If a serious personal situation is affecting your student's academic standing or ability to keep pace with his/her course work, the Center staff can serve as a resource for connecting your son or daughter with the appropriate staff or faculty that can be of assistance (such as the Deans offices, Center for Academic Support, academic advisors).
+If a serious personal situation is affecting your student's academic functioning, the Center staff can serve as a resource for connecting your son or daughter with the appropriate staff or faculty that can be of assistance (such as the Dean's offices, Center for Academic Support, academic advisors).